MapStory/Learning/modules/module1.md

 +	Lesson 2 – Search and Share
 +	Lesson 3 – Present with StoryScapes

-Each lesson is planned to take about XXXX minutes to complete.
-Combined, this module should take XXX hours to complete (assuming ten minute breaks between each Lesson).
+Each lesson is planned to take about 30 minutes to complete.
+Combined, this module should take two hours to complete (assuming ten minute breaks between each Lesson).

 ## Lesson 1: Build a Profile

 ##### Objective

-In this lesson students will learn to login and build your StoryScapes profile.
+In this lesson students will learn to login and build a StoryScapes profile.

 ### Lecture

 While anyone with access to the StoryScapes platform can _view_ published content, such as StoryLayers or StoryScapes, only users that are logged in can _create_ content.
-StoryScapes operates similarly to popular social media platforms like YouTube and Twitter in this area.
+StoryScapes operates similarly to popular social media platforms like YouTube and Twitter in the sense that anyone can view content, but only regisered users can create content.

 This Lecture will use a completed profile as an illustration to explain the purpose of the StoryScapes profile and the elements it includes.
-In the Demonstration that follows we will build a new profile together.
+In the Demonstration that follows we will show a profile being built.
 Finally, in your Task for this Lesson, you will go ahead and build your own StoryScapes profile.

 ###### The Role of Identity